iperkeno/KICAD-Circuit-Simulation/README.md

 Kicad 5.0 has a new and improved interface with SPICE ([ngspice](http://ngspice.sourceforge.net/ngspice-eeschema.html) specifically).
 Eeschema provides an embedded electrical circuit simulator using ngspice as the simulation engine.

+## Simulation with external NGSPICE

+### set up a schematic for simulation
+To perform a simulation with external Ngspice is necessary to generate the net file.

+1. From menu `Tool/Generate Netlist File...`
+2. Select `Spice` tab;
+3. Press button `Generate Netlist`
+4. Select the netlist name `<net-name>.cir` and save file

+### Run External NGSPICE

+     gnome-terminal -e "ngspice  absolute/path/to/file/<net-name>.cir"

+## Device Libs
 Ngspice-31 reads PSPICE device libs.
 These are often provided by the semiconductor device manufacturers for design support.
 Internally ngspice translates the PSPICE syntax to ngspice before simulating.
 No more manual tweaking of the library description is required.

-## set up a schematic for simulation,
-      Tool/Generate Netlist File...

-### Run External NGSPICE

-     gnome-terminal -e ngspice

 ## create and apply models,